andygjp/DotNet.Project.LaunchSettings/README.md

 ```

 # Note Regarding Versioning
 The project uses GitVersion.
-Versions are bumped by including `+semver:{n}`, where n is major, minor or patch, in the commit message.
+Versions are bumped by including `+semver:{n}`, where `{n}` is major, minor or patch, in the commit message.
 See [GitVersion configuration documentation](https://gitversion.readthedocs.io/en/latest/configuration/#global-configuration).